 ATO Sets Sights on Directors as It Aims to Claw Back Tax

-Watch out, company directors, because the Australian Taxation Office may well have you in its sights.
+Watch out, company directors, because the ATO Sets Sights on Directors and may well have you in its sights.

 Speaking at the 2023 Tax Institute Summit in Melbourne, the Deputy Commissioner of Taxation, Vivek Chaudhary, raised concerns over a steep rise in corporate debts—fuelled in part by the impacts of the COVID-19 pandemic.